 The Massachusetts Local Food Cooperative network allows consumer members to buy fresh local food directly from farmer/producer members through a unique online, year-round “farmer’s market.”

-Once a month, co-op members place their orders online during an Orders Open period.
+Once a month, co-op producers indicate what is available and then members place their orders online during an Orders Open period.
 The farmers/producers package and label each order and, on Distribution Day, deliver the orders to the central sorting location in Gardner.
 Volunteers sort the orders by member and pickup site location, and drivers transport the orders to those sites.
 Consumers are responsible for picking up their orders during the designated times for the pickup site they choose, and they pay for their orders by check at that time.
 Farmers/producers are paid when they deliver their orders to the central sorting location.

 The cost for membership is a one-time $50 share fee per household.
 One share entitles its owner household to one vote at the co-op’s annual meeting.
 Membership fees are held in our bank account and allow us to pay producers on Distribution Day, before the customer payment checks clear.
 Membership fees are not used for any other purpose.

 The co-op also charges a 7% handling fee, which we use to purchase coolers and pay other expenses that are necessary to run the co-op.
 We currently have no paid staff; the business is strictly a volunteer operation.

 For more information about member shares or other business-related questions we invite you to review our Bylaws.